fernandoneira/sneaky-snek/README.md

 ## Controls

-The snake can be controlled with the left and right arrow keys.
-The snake will turn relative to its travel direction.
+The snake can be controlled with the left,right, up and down arrow keys.